Product Redesign: A Step-By-Step Guide

 To start with, it gives you a chance to improve your product usability.
 That means it will be easier for your customers to experience value and get their jobs done.

-Revolutionary vs evolutionary redesign
+Revolutionary vs. evolutionary redesign

 There are two main approaches to product redesign.

-Revolutionary redesign is like building and launching a new product.
+The revolutionary redesign is like building and launching a new product.
 Once the new design is ready, it simply replaces the old one.
 Or you can smoothen the transition and allow your users to get used to the new design before phasing out the old one.

 Evolutionary redesign is gradual and involves incremental innovation.
 Instead of redoing the whole product in one go, the product team redesigns and releases one feature at a time.